 Blumberg postulates that the effects of early-life exposure are irreversible, and those people will fight a life-long battle of the bulge.
 However, if such people reduce their exposure to obesogens, they will also reduce health effects that may arise from ongoing adulthood exposures.
 Blumberg believes it's good to reduce exposure to all kinds of endocrine-disrupting chemicals.
 'Eat organic, filter water, minimize plastic in your life,' he says.
 'If there's no benefit and some degree of risk, why expose yourself and your family?'"

 In other words, do a quick check of your home and work environment to determine where your greatest exposures may be coming from.
 Simple changes such as these that follow can significantly reduce your risks:

 - Avoid flexible plastics if at all possible

 - Eat organic foods as much as possible

 - Rather than eating conventional or farm-raised fish, which are often heavily contaminated with PCBs and mercury, supplement with a high-quality purified krill oil, or eat fish that is wild-caught and lab tested for purity.

 - Avoid using plastics, especially for use with food or beverages, or in children's toys

 - Choose glass jars instead of storing your food in plastic containers

 - Use natural toiletries and personal care items, cleaning supplies, laundry detergents and other household products

-- Look for natural, chemical-free clothing, furniture, flooring, paint and other building supplies to use in your home
+- Look for natural, non-toxic clothing, furniture, flooring, paint, and other building supplies to use in your home

 - Replace your non-stick pots and pans with ceramic or glass cookware or a safe nonstick pan